 Additionally, he has been interviewed for and/or appeared in various magazines, newspapers, documentaries, news programs, television shows, and radio programs on Cuba-related topics, including but not limited to :

 - Connecticut Public Radio

-Mrs. Emilia Triay, who was also born in Cuba, teaches elementary Spanish immersion classes.
+Mrs. Emilia Triay, who was also born in Cuba, teaches elementary Spanish immersion classes to all students in PreK-8th grade.
 Her interactive, creative classes are a highlight for students.